 The UE informs its relaxation state to the relevant node (primary cell of MCG or SCG).

-3GPP also supports other types of measurement related relaxations for the UE to enhance the UE power saving both in RRC idle/inactive and RRC connected modes
+3GPP also supports other types of measurement related relaxations for the UE to enhance the UE power saving both in RRC idle/inactive and RRC connected modes.

 All the above are introduced for the UE energy saving purpose.
 We would like to look from the network perspective, particular at low or medium load, that if the UE is not measuring, or only measurement a sub set of reference signals, the cells could obtain the knowledge and only transmit e.g. the reference signal when it is needed.
 The serving NG-RAN node should collect the UE measurement relaxation report and conclude how it impacts the serving cells and the neighbouring cells.